 It is a common business practice for employers to require their employees to sign a non-compete agreement as part of the terms of their employment.
 Use of non-compete agreements are a particularly popular practice in situations where the employee will have access to sensitive or confidential business information as part of their routine job duties.
-While it may be impossible to prevent someone from leaving a particular job, non-compete agreements can be used to prevent the former-employee from working for a competing company.
+While it may be impossible to prevent someone from leaving a particular job, contracts can be used to prevent the former-employee from working for a competing company.

 What is a Non-Compete Agreement?

 Non-compete agreements help employers to protect a company’s goodwill and trade secret information and are also often used as an effective tool for retaining talented employees from making a move to a competitor, which enables the company to benefit longer from its investment in training valuable employees.
 One thing that non-compete agreements cannot do is put limitations on an employee’s right to earn a living once he or she leaves an employer.
-The courts do not look kindly on non-compete agreements that place unreasonable restrictions on an employee’s ability to earn a living once leaving a job.
+The courts do not look kindly on contracts that place unreasonable restrictions on an employee’s ability to earn a living once leaving a job.

-What Needs to be Included in Non-Compete Agreements?
+What Needs to be Included?

 - Be for the purpose of protecting a legitimate business interests of the employer (such as retaining valuable clients or customers or valuable business information),